PreethiPantangi/LeetCode/33/README.md

 3. All values of nums are unique.
 4. nums is an ascending array that is possibly rotated.
 5. -104 <= target <= 104

+### Logic
+### Approach 1
+This uses the built in indexOf function to get the index of target.
+If target is present then the index is returned else -1 is returned.

+### Approach 2
+We know that the array is sorted and roated.
+1. We find the min element in the array
+2. This will give us two sorted sub arrays
+3. Check in which sub array does our target value exists and initalize the start and end values
+4. Apply binary search on the desired sub-array and return the index if present else -1